taikedz/oggcamp.github.io/speakers/index.md

 ### Jamie Tanna [@jamietanna](https://twitter.com/jamietanna)

 Jamie is a Software Quality Engineer 2 at Capital One UK, working on Identity Services.
 He has a passion for backend engineering, especially around APIs and automation.
-He is a GNU/Linux user, a big advocate for the Free Software Movement, and tries to self host his own services where possible, instead of relying on other providers.
+He is a GNU/Linux user, a big advocate for the Free Software Movement, and a personal website fanatic, even more so since joining the IndieWeb community, where he looks to self host as many services as he can.

 ## Runnning an open source project with (almost) no community